carpentries-incubator/multiple-linear-regression-public-health/_episodes/04-assumptionsAndFit.md

 ## Assessing the assumptions of the multiple linear regression model
 We learned to assess six assumptions in the simple linear regression [episode](https://carpentries-incubator.github.io/simple-linear-regression-public-health/06-fitAndAssumptionSLR) on model assumptions.
-These assumptions also hold in the multiple linear regression context.
-Below we will practice assessing each of the six assumptions.
+These assumptions also hold in the multiple linear regression context, although in some cases their assessment is a little more extensive.
+Below we will practice assessing these assumptions.

 ### Validity
 Recall that the validity assumption states that the model is appropriate